We work very closely with our partners – including the NHS, the borough council, police and many others – to improve safety in South Tyneside.

 Its coastal location presents a number of safety risks.
 The station is home to a support vehicle for accessing hard to reach incidents in areas such as the cliffs on the Leas.

-Its community safety centre houses the Community Safety Team and the Fire Cadets.
+Its community safety centre houses our Prince’s Trust Team programme and the Fire Cadets.
 It offers a 120 seat auditorium and a meeting room for 12.

 |Address||South Shields Community Fire Station